Package Leaflet: Information for the User

 Do not take Drelle if you have hepatitis C and are taking medications that contain ombitasvir/paritaprevir/ritonavir and dasabuvir, glecaprevir/pibrentasvir, or sofosbuvir/velpatasvir/voxilaprevir (see also the section "Other medications and Drelle").

-Consult your doctor or pharmacist before starting Drelle.
+Consult your doctor or pharmacist before starting to take Drelle.

-In some situations, you should be particularly careful while using Drelle or any other combined hormonal contraceptive, and your doctor may need to perform regular check-ups.
-If you develop any of the following situations, inform your doctor before taking Drelle.
-If the condition develops or worsens while you are using Drelle, also inform your doctor.
+In some situations, you should be particularly careful while using Drelle or any other combined hormonal contraceptive, and it may be necessary for your doctor to perform regular check-ups.
+If you develop any of the following conditions, you should inform your doctor before taking Drelle.
+If the condition develops or worsens while you are using Drelle, you should also inform your doctor.

 BLOOD CLOTS

-The use of a combined hormonal contraceptive like Drelle increases the risk of suffering ablood clotcompared to not using it.
+The use of a combined hormonal contraceptive like Drelle increases the risk of developing a blood clot compared to not using it.
 In rare cases, a blood clot can block blood vessels and cause serious problems.

 Blood clots can form: